tpoisot/ms_pop_networks/ms_pop.md

 ## Benefits for network analysis

-In addition, accounting for the relationships between biotic interactions can be a powerful explanation for species co-occurrence.
-A recent experimental work by @sanders_indirect_2012 showed that some predators species can only be maintained if another predator species is present, which regulates a competitively superior prey, hence allowing prey coexistence.
-These effects involving several species and several types of interactions across trophic levels are complex, and can only be understood by (i) comparing communities in which different species are present/absent, and (ii) accounting for multiple interaction types [@kefi_more_2012].
+Accounting for the relationships between biotic interactions can be a powerful explanation for species co-occurrence.
+A recent experimental work by
+@sanders_indirect_2012 showed that some predators species can only be maintained if another predator species is present, which regulates a competitively superior prey, hence allowing prey coexistence.
+These effects involving several species and several types of interactions across trophic levels are complex [and for this reason, have been deemed unpredictible in the past, @tack_can_2011], and can only be understood by comparing communities in which different species are present/absent.

 To better understand these effects, it is important that several networks with similar species compositions are sampled.
 Assuming that